thehubbard/esa-pyxel/docs/source/background/yaml.rst

 Despite the configuration file being human-readable and easy to understand, it is still possible to make mistakes that result in errors during the simulation.
-Therefore a configuration file validation process based on JSON schema13 is currently in development, which will further improve the user experience.
+Therefore a configuration file validation process based on JSON schema can be used to will further improve the user experience.
+More information here: :ref:`json_schema`.

 Structure
 =========